LeakCheck/leakcheck-api/README.md

     optional arguments:
-        -h, --help           show this help message and exit --key KEY            Set an API key (taken from config by default) --proxy PROXY        Set proxy (supported: HTTP/HTTPS/SOCKS4/SOCKS5, default: empty) --endpoint ENDPOINT  Set an endpoint (default: /) --type TYPE          Set a type of the query (default: auto) -lo                  Print lines/sources only (useful if you process them later or save, default: False) -p                   Lookup privately (hashes data with SHA256, then truncates hash to 24 characters; works for email, pass_email only, default: False)
+        -h, --help           show this help message and exit --key KEY            Set an API key (taken from config by default) -m                   Use mirror (leakcheck.io instead of leakcheck.net, default: False) --proxy PROXY        Set proxy (supported: HTTP/HTTPS/SOCKS4/SOCKS5, default: empty) --endpoint ENDPOINT  Set an endpoint (default: /) --type TYPE          Set a type of the query (default: auto) -lo                  Print lines/sources only (useful if you process them later or save, default: False) -p                   Lookup privately (hashes data with SHA256, then truncates hash to 24 characters; works for email, pass_email only, default: False)